CEEDLIVE/jsp-thymeleaf-config/README.md

 JSP's have proven their strength in the past, but it also has weaknesses.
 The good thing about JSP's is that it is a standard and you can do almost anything to achieve your goal.
 We are of course talking about using the expression language and not scriptlets (avoid this).

 When programming, we talk a lot about decoupling.
 Yet when we deploy to an application server (or servlet container), we rely on the fact that the container will run our JSP's as expected.
-For this, you need to ensure that the servlet container in production is exactly the same as when you are programming to be 100% sure everything works as expected.
+For this, you need to ensure that the servlet container in production is exactly the same as when you are programming to be 100% sure everything works as expected (example: tags can behave differently in different tomcat versions).
 Fair enough, that makes somehow sense.
 But if you want to upgrade your server or you want to upgrade from a developer point of view, suddenly a lot of communication between the infrastructure team and development team needs to happen.
 So we get a tight coupling between the application and the application server itself.
 It would be nice to decouple this...

 Using a template engine can offer more benefits than only decoupling.
 But to start, how do you configure Thymeleaf.
 Or better yet, how do you configure Thymeleaf **without** breaking existing views.
 We want a gradual migration.

 As an example, we will use a standard Spring Boot application.

-    @Configuration
-    @EnableAutoConfiguration
-    @ComponentScan
+    @SpringBootApplication
     public class AppConfig {

         @Value("${spring.view.prefix:}")